Postgraduate Course: Natural Hazards and Risk (EASC11008)

 - Understand the science and statistics underpinning natural hazard estimation.

-- Estimate hazard and risk quantitatively, including all sources of uncertainty.
+- Estimate hazard and risk quantitatively, incorporating all sources of uncertainty.

 - Demonstrate practical skills in data analysis, integration and interpretation in hazard and risk applications.